AndrzejKrupinski/CinemaApp/README.md

-1) FilmShow comparison with today's date;
-2) Validate free seats after front-end (in ReservationRequest or ReservationService);
-3) List FilmShows by days before sending to the view!
+1) List FilmShows by days before sending to the view!
-4) Handling exceptions!
+2) Handling exceptions!
-5) PHPDocs!
+3) PHPDocs!
-6) Unique e-mails per one FilmShow;
+4) Unique e-mails per one FilmShow;
-7) Movie photos.
+5) Movie photos.